Skip to main content

 Let's imagine that you've translated only es-ES and es.

-1. For a user, the browser reports a language preference of es-ES which matches exactly and the es-ES version is displayed.
+1. For a user whose browser reports es-ES, this matches exactly and the es-ES version is displayed

-2. For a different user, the browser reports es-AR (Argentina), Chameleon will check for exactly es-AR and, when it does not find a match, will try next to find a match for "just" es without the country code; it will find and display the es translations.
+2. For a user whose browser reports es-AR (Argentina), Chameleon checks for es-AR first.
+When it does not find a match, it tries es without the country code and displays the es translations

-3. For a different user, the browser reports nl-BE and you have not translated nl-BE nor nl, the default version will be displayed.
+3. For a user whose browser reports nl-BE, and you have not translated nl-BE nor nl, the default version will be displayed

 πŸ’‘ Learn about other ways to personalize your Experiences with Chameleon.